elioamicarelli/about-insiders-analytics/index.md

 ## Insiders and Insider Trading

-**Insider** is a term describing any person or entity that beneficially **owns more than 10% of a company's voting shares** {1}.
+An **insider** is any person or entity **owning more than 10% of a company's voting shares** {1}.

-Thanks to their privileged position, **insiders may have access to valuable information that has not been made available to the public** and that could substantially impact the company's stock price.
+Thanks to their privileged position, **insiders may have access to information not yet available to the public** and that could impact the company's stock price.

 **It's illegal for insiders to buy and sell shares of their company's stock based on their privileged information**.
 However, researchers have shown that **insiders transaction may be predictive of future's stock performances**{2}{3}{4}.